ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/identifier-generation/global.dotnet.markdown

 {CODE transform_collection_name_to_prefix@ClientApi\Configuration\IdentifierGeneration\Global.cs /}

-Its default behavior is that for a collection which contains one upper character it simply converts it to lower case string. `Users` would be transformed into `users`.
-For collection names containing more upper characters there will be no change.
+Its default behavior is for a collection which contains one upper character.
+It simply converts it to lower case string. `Users` would be transformed into `users`.
+For collection names containing more upper characters, there will be no change.
 The collection name: `LineItems` would output the following prefix: `LineItems`.

 ##FindClrTypeName and FindClrType